-CCVC word lists help with the acquisition of English language skills.
 CCVC stands for Consonant Consonant Vowel Consonant.
 This is a spelling pattern that many English words use.
-However, not everyone learns the language easily.
-For this reason, CCVC word lists have been developed.
+CCVC word lists help with the acquisition of English language skills.

 The following is a partial list of CCVC words to provide a sampling of what words fall under this classification.

 The English language is alphabetic and contains too many words to be memorized as a means of understanding the language.
 This is where a concept known as phonological recoding comes into play.
 This concept uses systematic relationships between letters and letter sound correspondence (phonemes) to pronounce letter strings (words) or to spell words.

 The simplest words are learned early in life and are called regular words.
 Regular words are those words in which all the letters in a word represent their most common sounds.
 The second most difficult group of regular words are known as CCVC (consonant consonant vowel consonant) words.
 The difficulty for early language developers is due to the words beginning with a consonant blend as opposed to a single consonant or vowel sound.

 One reason that CCVC words are considered among the most difficult regular words is the consonant blend at the beginning.
 As beginning readers and spellers tend to sound out individual sounds they associate with each letter, the learner will initially have difficulty in creating a blended sound to produce the correct sound combination that matches the word.